 cited By 0

-R. M. George, Emmanuel James, and Vijayalakshmi, S., “Clinical pharmacist’s interventions on drug related problems in a tertiary care hospital”, International Journal of Pharmacy and Pharmaceutical Sciences, vol. 7, pp. 401-404, 2015.
+R. M. George, Emmanuel James, and Vijayalakshmi, S., “Clinical pharmacist’s interventions on drug related problems in a tertiary care hospital”, International Journal of Pharmacy and Pharmaceutical Sciences, vol. 7, no. 6, pp. 401-404, 2015.